cpjobling/eg-150-textbook/freq_resp/bode_plots.md

 So, using this concept of superposition we can easily construct any transfer function that we are interested in studying.

 All we need to do is break down or factor the transfer function into smaller constructs, and then graphically add all of those traces together as shown in {numref}`fig:unit6.2:6`.

+To see the results of this demo, visit the shared MATLAB Drive folder **Week 11** in [EG-150 Signals and Systems](https://drive.mathworks.com/sharing/8cfcd775-d7a3-41f3-ac12-737fae79aba9) and open demo2.mat from inside the controlSystem designer.

 +++ {"slideshow": {"slide_type": "subslide"}}